 Download The Web?

-According to Physics.org, it’s estimated to take “three million years to download all the information currently on the internet, assuming a download speed of 44 megabits per second.”
+According to LiveCounter.com‘s internet size data, it can be estimated to take over 100 million years to download all the information on the internet, assuming a download speed of 1 gigabyte per second.

 Facts About the Internet

 How much do you really know about what powers our digital world?
 The Internet and Web have truly revolutionized how we connect with each other.
 Let’s take it back to the beginning and define some of the most important milestones and terms to know.

 World Wide Web vs. Internet

 While the Web and Internet are intricately connected and many people use the terms interchangeably, they are actually two different things.

 Think of the Internet as a network consisting of infrastructure and technologies that you use to connect whether it’s at your office, home, or a coffee shop.

 The World Wide Web (or Web) is the system that enables the exchange of information over the Internet through HTTP, essentially what powers the technology.